7 Facts from our GenePlaza Review

 How Does GenePlaza Work?

-GenePlaza apps do not provide one comprehensive report, but are instead comprised of various trait-level tests, including the following:
+The apps do not provide one comprehensive report but instead consist of various trait-level tests.
+Here’s the list of the apps available at the store:

 - SAPDA: Infers your ancestry.
 Uses a pool of data from other populations to remove confounding genetic mutations for a more accurate result.